FlyRanch/latent-analysis/README.md

 ![header](images/latent_analysis_header.png)

-Software and Jupyter notebook for encoder/decoder latent analysis from Melis and Dickinson 2023.
+Software and Jupyter notebook for encoder/decoder latent analysis from Melis, Siwanowicz, and Dickinson 2023.

 ### Installation
 Download source and cd into source directory.
 Then to install using pip run